Skip to content

 First, you'll update the runtime's Cargo.toml file to include the Utility pallet and your custom pallets as dependencies for the runtime.
 Follow these steps:

 1. Open the runtime/Cargo.toml file and locate the [dependencies] section.
-Add the pallets with the following lines:
+Add pallet-utility as one of the features for the polkadot-sdk dependency with the following line:

 [dependencies]